PanK0/TalkingChalks/Evaluation/README.md

   * distraction given by the smartphone
   * Main drawbacks: to download an app that will be used only once.

-## Objective
-* Provide customized information on the tour
-* Info are propagated through speakers, in order to not isolate people
-* Full immersion on the tour, but not too long descriptions
-* **Simplicity** easy-to-use and ready-to-use
-* Everyone can use it, even elder people, because no smartphone and no internet connectiont are required
-* **Source reliability** because info are given by the museum
-* **Usability** response with the audio is quick
-* **Scalability**

 ## Technical evaluation

 ### LoRaWAN STM Board